stefanotorresi/facile-it.github.io/content/blog/eng/event-driven-serverless-applications.md

 ## Event-driven{#event-driven}

 "Event-driven" means that a Lambda function is triggered when an event occurs, so the flow of the application is mainly driven by events.
-In this kind of architecture, all Lambda functions are events consumer because they are invoked by an event and they are responsible to do something to process it.
+In this kind of architecture all Lambda functions are events consumer, because they are invoked by an event and they are responsible to do something to process it.
-An event comes to life, for example, whenever a new item is created on an Amazon DynamoDB table, a file is deleted on an Amazon S3 bucket, an Amazon API Gateway is called, but we also can use AWS SDK to invoke a function directly on a mobile or web app back-end.
+An event comes to life, for example, whenever a new item is created on an Amazon DynamoDB table, a file is deleted on an Amazon S3 bucket, an Amazon API Gateway is called, but we can also use AWS SDK to invoke a function directly on a mobile or web app back-end.
-This is a good way to write application logic without design and maintain a centralized workflow.
+This is a good way to write application logic without to design and to maintain a centralized workflow.

 ## Zero administration{#zero-administration}